Wind Up Workin' in a Gas Station: Meaning

 The song attacks the American school system explaining that even with the highest education, many people will still end up with low pay jobs such as working at a gas station.
-The "show me your thumb" lines are believed to be a reference to a Gulf gasoline commercial from the 1960s.
+The "show me your thumb" lines are believed to be a reference to a Gulf gasoline commercial from the 1960s, in which end a gas-station employee putting up his thumb in order to suggest that Gulf is good.